ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/vectorization-friendly-data-layout/_review.md

     - questions:
         question: >
-            Similarly to the previous question, what would the percentage be if we used 64-bit floats to store that information in a 256-bit vector?
+            Similarly to the previous question, what would the percentage be if we used 64-bit floats to store the information in a 256-bit vector?
         answers:
             - 0%, every element is used
             - 50%, 2 elements are unused
-            - Again 25%, 1 x 64-bit element is unused
+            - 25%, 1 x 64-bit element is unused
         correct_answer: 3
         explanation: >
             Similarly, we have doubled the size of the vector and the element, but we are still having one element unused, so 25% is wasted.